-According to IT authorities, Identity theft is a crime that is estimated to affect over 9 million Americans per year.
-Every individual must take measures to protect themselves from falling victim to this growing crime.
+According to IT authorities, Identity theft is one of the most common scenarios that resulted from data breaches.
+Credit card fraud takes the number one spot.
+One out of fifteen people have experienced identity theft, and one out of five victims have experienced it more than once.
+Identity theft is a crime that is estimated to affect over millions of people around the globe.
+Every individual must take preventive measures to protect themselves from falling prey to this growing crime.

 Several companies offer services to help you in the case that you become victim to identity theft.
 For information on some of these services, please see our reviews of identity theft products.

-Through Veriato 360, IT Authorities were able to take quick action on questionable employee and unsafe activity, immediately leading to an overall increase in productivity as well as safety in the office.
+Through IT technical support specialists, IT Authorities were able to take quick action on questionable employee and unsafe activity, immediately leading to an overall increase in productivity as well as safety in the office.

 Consider keeping a personal safe for your home as well as a safety deposit box elsewhere.
 You can use your safe at home to protect items such as your social security card, birth certificate and passport.

 4. Protect your purse or wallet at all times